How to Find a Good Reiki Practitioner: Avoid These 5 Mistakes

 Professionalism and care go hand in hand.
 Your practitioner should clearly outline what to expect, how long the session runs and the cost.
 They should also remind you that reiki supports wellness but isn’t a replacement for medical care.

-At Wabi Sabi Zen Spa, a 60-minute Reiki Energy Healing session is $90.
+At Wabi Sabi Wellness, a 60-minute Reiki Energy Healing session is $90.
 You stay fully clothed, and there’s no oil or pressure — just stillness, soft music and focused intention.
 Gift vouchers are available too, which makes it an easy present for someone who needs a break.

 Before booking, check what others have said.
 Look for simple feedback rather than long technical reviews.
 Phrases like “I felt lighter,” “slept better,” or “left feeling calm” speak volumes.
 They tell you the practitioner knows how to hold safe space.